scala/docs.scala-lang/_overviews/scala3-migration/tooling-scala2-xsource3.md

 The Scala 2.13 compiler issues helpful migration warnings with the `-Xsource:3` flag.

-Before moving to the Scala 3 compiler, it's recommended to enable this flag in Scala 2 and address the new warnings.
+Before moving to the Scala 3 compiler, it is recommended to enable this flag in Scala 2 and address the new warnings.

-There is also a variant, `-Xsource:3-cross`; see below. **Note: Enabling `-Xsource:3-cross` in Scala 2.13.13 breaks binary compatibility, follow [scala/bug#12961](https://github.com/scala/bug/issues/12961) for details.**

 This page explains the details behind the flags.
-An overview is shown using `scalac -Xsource:help`.
+An overview is shown using `scala -Xsource:help`.

 ## Migration vs cross-building

-With Scala 2.13.13 and newer, the `-Xsource:3` flag comes in two variants:
+The `-Xsource:3` flag can be used for two scenarios:

-  - `Xsource:3` enables warnings relevant for migrating a codebase to Scala 3.
+  - Plain `Xsource:3` enables warnings relevant for *migrating* a codebase to Scala 3.
     In addition to new warnings, the flag enables certain benign Scala 3 syntaxes such as `import p.*`.
-  - `Xsource:3-cross` is useful for projects that cross-build between Scala 2 and 3 for a longer period of time.
+  - Adding the `-Xsource-features:...` option is useful for projects that *cross-build* between Scala 2 and 3 for a longer period of time.
-    For certain language constructs that trigger a warning with `-Xsource:3`, the behavior changes to match Scala 3.
+    For certain language constructs that trigger a warning with plain `-Xsource:3`, the behavior changes to match Scala 3.

 Details about individual warnings are listed below on this page.